mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 in the two databases and presents them in a diff-style format of choice.
 Differences in the data are shown using a similar diff-style format.
-Changed or missing rows are shown in a standard format of either GRID, CSV, TAB, or VERTICAL.
+Changed or missing rows are shown in a standard format of GRID, CSV, TAB, or VERTICAL.

 Those objects considered in the database include tables, views, triggers, procedures, functions, and events.
 A count of each object type can be shown